demogorgon1/jelly/README.md

 One obvious implication of this is that saves (writes) are much more frequent than loads (reads).
 There will only ever be a single read per session, while there will most likely be a large number of writes (depending on the duration of the session).
 Because of this, writes need to be very efficient, while reads aren't as important.

-Secondly it's important to consider what happens if clients need to be able to switch between multiple game server: what if two game servers end up fighting over the same blob?
+Secondly it's important to consider what happens if clients need to be able to switch between multiple game servers: what if two game servers end up fighting over the same blob?
 In other words, what happens when there are multiple sessions for the same player across multiple game servers?
 This can happen in various edge cases and failure modes.
 A common example could be that a client crashes or disconnects during a session and then reconnects to another server.
 The original server session might not have saved progress yet at that point and the new session will get an old blob.
 Loss of progress ensues and makes players very unhappy.

 To solve this problem the game server should acquire an exclusive lock on a blob before it's loaded.
 This lock should last as long as the session and not be released before the blob has been saved.
 _Jelly_ implements such a locking mechanism in addition to writing and reading blobs.

-The relational database equivalent would be having table with these columns:

-* _Key_ identifying a blob (for example a user account identifier).
-* _Binary blob_ of serialized player progress.
-* _Lock_ identifying the game server currently holding the exclusive lock.
-* (and various metadata).

 ## Background
 I've been working on an online RPG solo-project for a while now and _jelly_ came into existence because I wanted a cheap and efficient way to store player progress data.
 Obviously one can argue it's silly to implement your own database system when your actual goal is to make a game... and sure it is.
 I just can't help myself.
 Originally I just wanted something extremely simple with a lot of assumptions, but ended up with something quite general purpose.